Tight exponential analysis of universally composable privacy amplification and its applications: Uniform random number generation

-The $L_2$ distance is written by using the R\'{e}nyi entropy order $2$ as follows.
+The $L_2$ distance is written by using the R\'{e}nyi entropy of order $2$ as follows.

+Now, we focus on an ensemble of functions $f_{\bX}$ from $\cA$ to $\cM=\{1, \ldots, M\}$, where $\bX$ denotes a random variable describing the stochastic behavior of the function $f_{\bX}$.
+In this case, we adopt on the following quantity as a criterion of the secrecy:

+where $B$ is the random variable $f_{\bf X}(A)$ and the final equation follows from (\ref{1-4-1}).
+Hence, when the expectation $\rE_{\bX} d_1(P^{f_{\bf X}(A)})$ is sufficiently small, the random variable $f_{\bf X}(A)$ is almost independent of the side information $\bX$.
+Then, the choice $f_{\bf X}$ can be communicated between Alice and Bob without revealing anything about $f(A)$.

-Now, we focus on an ensemble of the functions $f_{\bX}$ from $\cA$ to $\cM=\{1, \ldots, M\}$, where $\bX$ denotes a random variable describing the stochastic behavior of the function $f_{\bX}$.
-An ensemble of the functions $f_{\bX}$ is called universal$_2$ hash when it satisfies the following condition\cite{Carter}: \begin{condition}[Universal$_2$] \Label{C1} $\forall a_1 \neq \forall a_2\in \cA$, the collision probability that $f_{\bX}(a_1)=f_{\bX}(a_2)$ is at most $\frac{1}{M}$. \end{condition} We sometimes require the following additional condition: \begin{condition}\Label{C12} For any $\bX$, the cardinality of $f_{\bX}^{-1}\{i\}$ does not depend on $i$. \end{condition} This condition will be used in Section III.
+An ensemble of hash functions $f_{\bX}$ is called universal$_2$ when it satisfies the following condition \cite{Carter}: \begin{condition}[Universal$_2$] \Label{C1} For any elements $a_1 \neq a_2\in \cA$, the collision probability that $f_{\bX}(a_1)=f_{\bX}(a_2)$ is at most $\frac{1}{M}$. \end{condition} We sometimes require the following additional condition: \begin{condition}\Label{C12} For any $\bX$, the cardinality of $f_{\bX}^{-1}\{i\}$ does not depend on $i$. \end{condition} This condition will be used in Section \ref{s3}.

-Indeed, when the cardinality $|\cA|$ is a power of a prime power $q$ and $M$ is another power of the same prime power $q$, as is shown in Appendix II of Hayashi \cite{Hayashi2}, the ensemble $\{f_{\bX}\}$ can be given by the concatenation of Toeplitz matrix and the identity $(\bX,I)$\cite{Krawczyk} only with $\log_q |\cA|-1$ random variables taking values in the finite field $\bF_q$.
+Indeed, when the cardinality $|\cA|$ is a power of a prime power $q$ and $M$ is another power of the same prime power $q$, as is shown in Appendix II of the previous paper \cite{Hayashi2}, the ensemble $\{f_{\bX}\}$ can be chosen to be the concatenation of a Toeplitz matrix and the identity $(\bX,I)$ \cite{Krawczyk} only with $\log_q |\cA|-1$ random variables taking values in the finite field $\bF_q$.
 That is, the function can be obtained by the multiplication of the random matrix $(\bX,I)$ taking values in $\bF_q$.
 In this case, Condition \ref{C12} can be confirmed because the rank of $(\bX,I)$ is constant.
-For Condition \ref{C1}, see Appendix II of Hayashi \cite{Hayashi2}.